 There are plenty of vegan options so we ordered a selection of small dishes which were all very tasty.
 Go here if you get the chance.

 Vegan Guide to Hanoi – Luxury Hotels

-This hotel is a legend in every sense of the word and has a remarkable history, here you can read a full review of our stay at Sofitel Metropole Legend Hanoi.
+This hotel is a legend in every sense of the word and has a remarkable history; read a full review of our stay at Sofitel Metropole Legend Hanoi.

 The breakfast buffet had plenty of plant based options and the chef happily prepared other dishes for us.

-The food was fresh, creative, delicious and served with panache, every dish used local and seasonal vegetable wherever possible and we loved every course.
+The food was fresh, creative, delicious and served with panache; every dish used local and seasonal vegetable wherever possible.

 This would certainly be a place to treat yourself on a special occasion, you don’t need to be a resident, just call and make a reservation requesting the vegetation set menu asking for it to be prepared vegan!

-They excelled themselves with our vegan food, we were very well catered for in the club lounge and also at breakfast, here you can read the full review of our stay at JW Marriott Hotel Hanoi.
+They excelled themselves with our vegan food, we were very well catered for in the club lounge and also at breakfast; read the full review of our stay at JW Marriott Hotel Hanoi.